 - A curry is a great opportunity for using up leftover chicken from a roast.
-If you don't have quite enough, you can cook it with fresh chicken as per the instructions and then add the cooked chicken at step 4.
+If you don't have quite enough, you can cook it with fresh chicken as per the instructions and then add the cooked chicken in step 4.
 Just remember to heat it until it is piping hot.
 If you are using any leftover chicken, remember you should only reheat it once.

 - To reduce the spice in the curry, perhaps for smaller children just stir in some more natural yoghurt

 - I also like to use fresh spinach in my curries.
-It not only adds some lovely colour, but is nutritious and needs no additional cooking.
+It not only adds some lovely colour but is nutritious and needs no additional cooking.
 This is an added extra so feel free to leave it out.

 - You often have to buy more fresh ginger than you need.
-To stop it going to waste, you can peel it and freeze it in chunks.
+To stop it from going to waste, you can peel it and freeze it in chunks.
 Ginger is easy to grate when frozen.

 - Once opened, a jar of curry paste should be stored in the fridge.
-To stop it drying out and help it last longer, pour a little vegetable or sunflower oil on the top to form a seal.
+To stop it from drying out and help it last longer, pour a little vegetable or sunflower oil on the top to form a seal.